 criminal record for the purpose of background check; and

-[transfer your Personal Data to a country which may not have an adequate level of data protection, for which consent is required by law].
+[cross-border transfer your Personal Data to a country which may not have an adequate level of data protection, for which consent is required by law].

 Where legal basis is consent, you have the right to withdraw your consent at any time.
 This can be done so, by contacting [insert contact information details].
 The withdrawal of consent will not affect the lawfulness of the collection, use, and disclosure of your Personal Data and Sensitive Data based on your consent before it was withdrawn.